 Combustion sources may have different efficiencies.
 By measuring the natural gas flow rate, the user can determine which operation is more efficient.
 A Sage thermal mass flow meter is the perfect solution for measuring natural gas flow rates to individual combustion sources.

 EPA 40 CFR Part 98 requires that major emitters report greenhouse gas emissions from their combustion sources.
 While multiple methods are permitted, the simplest is to measure the total amount of natural gas consumed and use EPA formulas to convert gas consumption to the various greenhouse gases emitted.

-In larger facilities containing different cost centers, submetering natural gas and other utilities are frequently performed for cost allocations.
+In more extensive facilities containing different cost centers, submetering natural gas and other utilities are frequently performed for cost allocations.
 When the cost of services is allocated to the various departments, there is an increased incentive to improve efficiency and reduce natural gas usage.

 Sage Natural Gas Meter